 Shuswap Nation Tribal Council

-Prior to joining the RELAW project (Revitalizing Indigenous Law for Land, Air and Water), the Shuswap Nation Tribal Council had undertaken a series of community interviews and engagement events about Secwepemc stories and law, in order to produce a detailed analysis of Secwepemc legal principles that apply to lands and resources.
+Prior to joining the RELAW project, the Shuswap Nation Tribal Council had undertaken a series of community interviews and engagement events about Secwepemc stories and law, in order to produce a detailed analysis of Secwepemc legal principles that apply to lands and resources.
 Through RELAW, the Shuswap Nation Tribal Council has expanded on this work by drafting Ec k tslecékstemstpes re tmícw-emp (“Take good care of your lands”), a type of draft “environmental code of conduct” to provide an example of how Secwepemc environmental laws may be applied.
 This work will be part of ongoing engagement beyond the RELAW project with Secwepemc communities about how to reform and revitalize Secwepemc governance and the application of Secwepemc law.

 The Tsilhqot’in, or People of the River, are made up of six communities – ?Esdilagh, Tl’esqox, Tl’etinqox, Tl’etinqox-t’in, Tsi Del Del, Xeni Gwet’in and Yunesit’in – and these six communities are represented by the Tsilhqot’in National Government (TNG).
 TNG is currently in the process of developing a consent regime governing use of land and resources on its territories.
 The consent regime is based on Tsilhqot’in law, and RELAW is supporting TNG in the development of this regime.
 The words to describe the Tsilhqot’in legal order, “Dechen Ts’edilhtan,” translates to “we have laid the stick; don’t cross it.”
 Drawing principles from stories gathered through the RELAW process, the legal order contains laws giving guidance to people on how to live in proper relation to the land and resources.